Best Tools-of-the-Trade for Online Marketing Success

 Online Marketing Tools

 I've been using GetResponse for a few months now.
 I used to use AWeber as my email autoresponder when I first got into email marketing.
 They're a good service and have been around for a long time, but so has GetResponse.
 I primarily switched over to GetResponse because of the email automation they offered.
 It's insane!
 I found it better than segmenting and tagging people on Aweber via drop down menus.
-I have a free mini-course on how to set up GetResponse for you Kindle business here.

 Dropbox is a cloud storing service where you can store files.
 I use this mainly for email marketing and delivering my free bonus (or ethical bribe) to my fresh subscribers.
 For example, let's say you want to deliver a fresh subscriber a PDF e-book.
 You can upload it to Dropbox and create a link for that PDF e-book upload and use it in your email campaign.
 What's best is that it's free!
 You start off with 5 GB which is enough for most online marketers.